Charter names board nominees to Time Warner Cable, begins proxy battle

-Charter Communications Inc took its first step in its pursuit of Time Warner Cable Inc on Tuesday, preparing for a proxy fight by announcing a slate of 13 nominees to the larger cable operator's board.
+Charter Communications Inc upped its pressure on Time Warner Cable to accept its $37.3 billion (22.6 billion pounds) hostile takeover bid for Time Warner Cable by announcing a slate of 13 nominees to the larger cable operator's board on Tuesday.

 The nominations are Charter's latest move to try to acquire Time Warner Cable after its offer of $132.50 per share was rejected for being too low in mid-January.
 Charter has been considering whether to raise its offer to the low $140s, Reuters has previously reported, but did not make any mention of a higher offer on Tuesday.